arezamoosavi/alimo.github.io/index.md

 ### [Hands on Spark with Scala](https://github.com/arezamoosavi/fpianeska)

 **Detail:** Hands on Spark using scala and sbt.
-All process is developed and deployed using docker.
+All process is built and deployed with docker.

 - Hands on movilens data: ALS algorithm for movie recommendation, Spark SQL on data and etc.